embark-framework/embark-site/source/_posts/2019-03-11-upgrading-to-embark-4.md

 Historically, Embark 3.x came with a special Webpack pipeline because it automated development tasks, such as enabling the use of "magic" imports (ie `import SimpleStorage from "Embark/contracts/SimpleStorage";` or `import EmbarkJS from Embark/EmbarkJS`), and establishing a Web3 connection for the Dapp.

-However, we discovered the hard way that those advantages were not worth the hit in development efficiency, when compared to using an optimized pipeline, such as `create-react-app` or Angular CLI.
-Indeed, on every save, Embark would regenerate a lot of the Dapp-side code and then Webpack the entire Dapp, often taking quite some time.
+However, we discovered the hard way that those advantages were not worth the hit in development efficiency, compared to using an optimized pipeline, such as `create-react-app` or Angular CLI.
+Indeed, on every save, Embark would regenerate a lot of the Dapp-side code and then webpack the entire Dapp, often taking quite some time.

-Therefore, we are announcing that Embark 4 can use **any** frontend development pipeline, letting Embark handle the things that it does best.
-This means we can use tools such as `create-react-app` or Angular CLI alongside Embark.
+Therefore, we are announcing that Embark 4 can use **any** frontend development build tooling, letting Embark handle the things that it does best.
+This means we can use tools such as `create-react-app` or Angular CLI, or pretty much any other tool of your choice, alongside Embark.
 The Embark 3.x pipeline is still available for use for quick start applications if needed.

 To migrate an existing Embark 3.x Dapp over to use Embark 4 with a third party pipeline, there are few small changes to your Dapp that are needed.

+{% notification info 'NOTE' %}
-NOTE: If you are not interested in using a third party pipeline, you can skip to the next section to [see the rest of the breaking changes needed to migrate a Dapp to Embark 4](#New-Web3-plugin).
+If you are not interested in using a third party pipeline, you can skip to the next section to [see the rest of the breaking changes needed to migrate a Dapp to Embark 4](#New-Web3-plugin).
+{% endnotification %}

 ### Converting to another pipeline